The Third Man: Plot

 Holly Martins, an American author of Western pulp novels, arrives in the British sector of Allied-occupied Vienna seeking Harry Lime, a childhood friend who has offered him a job.
 However, Martins is told that Lime was killed by a car while crossing the street.
-At Lime's funeral, Martins meets two Royal Military Police officers, part of the ICPO: Sergeant Paine, a fan of Martins' novels, and Major Calloway.
+At Lime's funeral, Martins meets two Field Security Section men, part of the ICPO: Sergeant Paine, a fan of Martins' novels, and Major Calloway.
 Afterward, Martins is asked to lecture at a book club a few days later.
 He then meets a friend of Lime's, "Baron" Kurtz, who tells Martins that he and another friend, Popescu, carried Lime to the side of the street after the accident, and that, before he died, Lime asked them to take care of Martins and Lime's girlfriend, actress Anna Schmidt.

 As Martins and Anna query Lime's death, they realise that accounts differ as to whether Lime was able to speak before his death, and how many men carried away the body.
 The porter at Lime's apartment tells them that he saw a third man helping.
 He offers to give Martins more information but is murdered before they can speak again; Martins and Anna flee the scene after a mob begins to suspect him of the murder.
 When Martins confronts Major Calloway and demands that Lime's death be investigated, Calloway reveals that Lime was stealing penicillin from military hospitals, diluting it, and then selling it on the black market, injuring or killing countless people.
 Martins agrees to drop his investigation and leave.

 An inebriated Martins visits Anna and confesses his feelings for her.
 A man crosses the street towards her front door, but moves away after seeing Martins at the window.
 After leaving, Martins walks the streets until he notices Anna's cat and realises someone is watching from a darkened doorway.
 In a momentary flash of light, Martins sees that the man is Lime.
 Martins calls out, but Lime flees and vanishes.
 Martins summons Calloway, who realises that Lime has escaped through the city's sewers to the Soviet sector.
 The British police exhume Lime's coffin and discover that the body is that of a hospital orderly who had been assisting him.
 Anna, who is Czech, is to be sent to the Soviet sector after the British police discover that she has a forged Austrian passport, and is questioned again by Calloway.